jadecobra/python_tdd_exercises/source/setup/index.rst

 ----

 ..
 ATTENTION:: Do this only if you are using a MacOS_ computer.
-Windows_ users should not do this section
+Windows_ users do :ref:`Linux/Windows Subsystem for Linux requirements` or :ref:`Windows without Windows Subsystem Linux requirements`

 * `download and install Python`_